Sherif-Elfiky/cse15l-lab-reports/lab3.md

  This command will filter the output to all lines in technical/911report/chapter-1.txt that contain the word We.
  The ouput of this program is shown in the screenshot below <br>
  ![filter](filter.png)
  So, the output of this program ended up being we have some planes.
-This is definely a usefuk command if you want to search for key sentences within a file <br>
+This is definely a useful command if you want to search for key sentences within a file <br>

  For another example: